WHO, WHAT, WHERE, OR WHEN?

 gradually forming within you will be.

-Give Our Lord the benefit of believing that his hand is leading you,
+Give Our Lord the benefit of believing that

 and accept the anxiety of feeling yourself